Santiago Espinal

-Santiago Roman Espinal (born November 13, 1994) is a Dominican professional baseball infielder for the Toronto Blue Jays of Major League Baseball (MLB).
-He was drafted by the Boston Red Sox in the 10th round of the 2016 Major League Baseball draft.
+Santiago Roman Espinal (born November 13, 1994) is a Dominican professional baseball utility player who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Toronto Blue Jays and Cincinnati Reds.
+He was drafted by the Boston Red Sox in the 10th round of the 2016 MLB draft.

-High school
+Amateur career

 Espinal was born and grew up in the Dominican Republic until age 13, when he moved to the US.
 He attended Lyman High School in Longwood, Florida for four years.
 He then moved to New York and graduated through Penn Foster High School.
 Espinal attended Seminole State College of Florida, and then attended Miami Dade College on a scholarship and played college baseball for them in 2016.

 Professional career

 Boston Red Sox

 Espinal was drafted by the Boston Red Sox in the 10th round, 298th overall, of the 2016 MLB draft.

 Espinal played for the Rookie-level Gulf Coast League Red Sox in 2016, hitting .244/.330/.267 with 10 runs batted in (RBI).
-He played for the Class-A Greenville Drive in 2017, hitting .280/.334/.358 with four home runs and 46 RBI.
-Espinal began the 2018 season with the Advanced-A Salem Red Sox.
+He played for the Single-A Greenville Drive in 2017, hitting .280/.334/.358 with four home runs and 46 RBI.
+Espinal began the 2018 season with the High-A Salem Red Sox.

 Toronto Blue Jays

 On June 28, 2018, Espinal was traded to the Toronto Blue Jays in exchange for Steve Pearce and cash considerations.
-Espinal split the remainder 2018 between the Advanced-A Dunedin Blue Jays and the Double-A New Hampshire Fisher Cats, hitting .297/.356/.444 with 10 home runs and 60 RBI between the two teams and Salem.
+Espinal split the remainder 2018 between the High-A Dunedin Blue Jays and the Double-A New Hampshire Fisher Cats, hitting .297/.356/.444 with 10 home runs and 60 RBI between the two teams and Salem.
 He played for the Surprise Saguaros of the Arizona Fall League (AFL) following the 2018 season.

 Espinal split the 2019 season between New Hampshire and the Triple-A Buffalo Bisons, hitting a combined .287/.347/.393 with seven home runs and 71 RBI.
 Espinal was added to the Blue Jays 40-man roster after the 2019 season.
 On July 23, 2020, he was added to the Blue Jays active roster to begin the 2020 season, which had been delayed due to the COVID-19 pandemic.
 On July 25, 2020, Espinal made his MLB debut.
 Three days later, on July 28, Espinal got his first hit in the Major Leagues against the Washington Nationals.
-Overall with the 2020 Blue Jays, Espinal batted .267 with no home runs and 6 RBIs in 26 games.
+He made 26 appearances for the Blue Jays during his rookie campaign, hitting .267 with no home runs and six RBI in 26 games.

 On July 3, 2021, Espinal hit his first career major league home run, a two-run shot off Tampa Bay Rays reliever Matt Wisler at Sahlen Field in Buffalo.

-Overall in 2021, Espinal batted .311/.376/.405 with 2 home runs, 17 RBIs and 6 stolen bases in 92 games.
+Overall in 2021, Espinal batted .311/.376/.405 with two home runs, 17 RBI, and six stolen bases in 92 games.
 He led all qualifying AL third basemen with 16 total zone runs and a 3.13 range factor.